iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 #Bottom Line

 Start by toggling iMessage off and on under Settings > Messages, then turn on Send as SMS so nothing important gets stranded.
 If one specific contact goes dark for days while other threads deliver normally, it’s usually a block or a recipient who left iPhone for Android.
-For stubborn cases that survive a restart and a network reset, iToolab FixGo is the paid tool we kept reaching for.
+For stubborn cases that survive a restart and a network reset, iToolab FixGo is a reliable paid fallback.